dodiku/music_with_data_workshop/README.md

 - **socket.io** code is currently commented out on ``sound.js``. why? because it throws annoying errors when it doesn't detect a socket connection, which we would have since we'll serve all files with node.js.

+- I find the ``Tone.PluckSynth`` really annoying, so if we don't need 3 synths, I would get rid of it.

 --

 ☮️ + 💟